jiefenn8/sgraph-nodejs/README.md

 	* :Resource must have the property:
 		*  	name - contains the value of that node

-What the Neo4J Graph should look like
+What the Neo4J Graph should look like:

 ![structure](https://user-images.githubusercontent.com/42923689/53781848-64687d80-3f6f-11e9-9f85-6d6062b25378.PNG)

 ### Running locally

 Clone the repository using terminal or cmd